Welcome to Great Smeaton School

 First Admission to School

-Parents are welcome to make an appointment to visit the school before registering their child, but must register their child with North Yorkshire County Council before a place can be guaranteed.
-Pre-registration with the school however will enable forms for this purpose to be sent to you in the year before admission.
+Parents are welcome to make an appointment to visit the school before registering their child.
+You will need to register your child with North Yorkshire County Council before a place can be guaranteed.
+Pre-registration with the school, however, will enable forms for this purpose to be sent to you in the year before admission.

 Our admission policy is that all our starters are admitted full time in September.

 Before starting full time education, children are invited to attend half days in school as part of a transition phase; getting to know their teacher and future class-friends.
 It is hoped that this will make them feel more at home and secure in September.